-- (1) the garnishee fails to file a disclosure within 14 days after service of the garnishment or fails to perform any other required act, and the plaintiff has served on the garnishee a notice of failure, setting forth the required act or acts that the garnishee has failed to perform; and - (2) the garnishee has failed, within 28 days after the date of service of the notice of failure, to cure the identified failure by mailing to the plaintiff and defendant a disclosure certifying that the garnishee will immediately begin withholding any available funds under the garnishment as provided by statute or court rule or has begun performing any other required act.
+- (1) the garnishee fails to file a disclosure within 14 days after service of a writ of garnishment or fails to perform any other required act, and the plaintiff has served on the garnishee a notice of failure, setting forth the required act or acts that the garnishee has failed to perform; and - (2) the garnishee has failed, within 28 days after the date of service of the notice of failure, to cure the identified failure by mailing to the plaintiff and defendant a disclosure certifying that the garnishee has begun to withhold under the writ of garnishment as provided by statute or court rule and has begun performing any other required act.

 The plaintiff would have to attach to a request for entry of a default proof of serving the notice of failure.
-The plaintiff must send a copy of the request for entry of a default by certified mail to the garnishee at the garnishee's principal place of business or to the garnishee's registered agent.
+The plaintiff would have to send a copy of the request for entry of a default by certified mail to the garnishee at the garnishee's principal place of business or to the garnishee's registered agent.